Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/3-tall-tales.md

 **Melissa**

-"That’s…a hell of a story.
+"That’s... a hell of a story.
 The Stonebacks sound like Genghis Khan and America during World War II, except both at the same time."

 Niral duck-nodded solemnly.
 "I won’t pretend our past was pleasant.
 Sometimes social progress only comes at the tip of a claw."

 Melissa looked down at her mug thoughtfully.
 "So is that why you don’t like Daar?
 That he represents something in your ancient past?"

-Niral blinked non-plussed. "…No?
+Niral blinked non-plussed. "...No?
 Melissa, honey, you had it right the first time.
 I just think he’s a lout!"
 She chittered amusedly and set her ears in mischief.
 "Calm and poised, upright and straight-backed?
 Now *that* is sexy!
-Like those Whitecrest fellows…"
+Like those Whitecrest fellows..."

 "Or Meereo."

 Niral affected a shrug, "He’s smart and handsome and considerate.
 He’d make a great sire and our cub would be impressive.
 And it’s not to say I *hate* Stonebacks.
 All that story I just told?
 We Females grow up reading it.
 We’re predisposed to like them—don’t tell any of the other males that—and, well.
 Look at them.
 Look at the *bodies* they have, especially Daar!
-But…I dunno."
+But...
+I dunno."
 She sighed, "Maybe you’re right.
 Maybe there’s more to it.
 But males like Daar aren’t for me.
-I’ve only really talked to a couple and both were only interested in one thing, and that felt…" She struggled for words.
+I’ve only really talked to a couple and both were only interested in one thing, and that felt..."
+She struggled for words.

 "Objectifying?"